PointConvFormer: Revenge of the Point-based Convolution: Introduction

-To improve the robustness of models with kNN neighborhoods, we refer back to generalization theory of CNNs, which indicated that points with significant feature correlation should be included in the same neighborhood~\cite{li2016filter}.
-A key idea in this paper is that feature correlation can be a way to filter out irrelevant neighbors in a kNN neighborhood while still performing convolution.
-We introduce PointConvFormer, which computes attention weights based on feature differences and use that to reweight the points in the neighborhood in a point-based convolutional model.
-PointConvFormer addresses the puzzle of how to define a ``good" neighbourhood in point cloud processing for better representation and generalization.
+To improve the robustness of models with kNN neighborhoods, we refer back to the generalization theory of CNNs, which indicates that points with significant feature correlation should be included in the same neighborhood~\cite{li2016filter}.
+A key idea in this paper is that feature correlation can be a way to filter out irrelevant neighbors in a kNN neighborhood, which makes the subsequent convolution more generalizable.
+We introduce PointConvFormer, which computes attention weights based on feature differences and uses that to reweight the points in the neighborhood in a point-based convolutional model, which indirectly ``improves" the neighborhood for generalization.